How to Plant, Grow and Harvest Blackberries and Raspberries

 For most raspberries and blackberries, fruits only grow on canes in their second (last) year of life.
-A few types produce a small crop of fall berries in their first year, but the big harvest comes in summer from the two-year-old canes.
+A few types produce a small crop of fall berries in their first year, but the big harvest comes in summer from the 2-year-old canes.

 Raspberries come in several colors, including black, purple and yellow.
 If you're unsure if your favorite berry is a black raspberry or a blackberry, you can tell by the shape of its fruit.
 When ripe, raspberries separate from their core and look like hollow caps.
 Blackberries keep their core intact.

 Raspberries and blackberries need full sun and well-drained soil that's rich in organic matter to stay healthy and at peak performance.
 If you're growing in garden soil, it's a good idea to conduct a soil test to make sure your berries get the kind of soil they need for good nutrition.
 Caneberries do best in slightly acidic soil with a pH near 5.6 to 6.2.1 By testing your soil, you'll know what soil amendments to use to get soil pH just right.
 By adding lime, you can raise soil pH.
 Adding garden sulfur or other products can help lower it.
-Your l local county extension office can provide guidance.
+Your local county extension office can provide guidance.
 For raspberries and blackberries, it's best to make soil adjustments before you dig your planting holes.
 If you're growing in containers, you can buy commercial potting mixes made for acid-loving plants.
 They'll have the soil pH your berries need.

 Watering is essential for plump, juicy berries.
-Bushes need about 1 to 2 inches per week during the growing season.
+Bushes need about 1 to 2 inches of water per week during the growing season.
 Water to supplement rainfall when necessary.
 Keep an eye out for signs of insect pests that may try to put a damper on your berry plans.
-A trusted pesticide, such as Sevin® brand insecticides, helps control a broad spectrum of unwanted insects to keep your harvest on track.
+Trusted pesticides, such as Sevin brand garden insecticides, help control a broad spectrum of unwanted insects to keep your harvest on track.